◢ Editor-reviewed guide

 Frequently asked questions

-Federal ERA1 (CARES Act) and ERA2 (American Rescue Plan) funds are largely depleted by 2026.
-About 25 states still operate ERA-funded programs with residual money or state-funded extensions, including California, New Jersey, Massachusetts, Washington, Michigan, Maryland, Connecticut, and Minnesota.
+Federal ERA1 (Consolidated Appropriations Act, 2021) and ERA2 (American Rescue Plan, 2021) funds are largely depleted by 2026.
+Roughly two dozen states still operate ERA-funded or state-funded successor programs, including New Jersey, Massachusetts, Washington, Connecticut, Minnesota, Oregon, Colorado, and Illinois (Court-Based Rental Assistance only).
 Other states have closed at the state level but may have city or county programs still funded.
 Call 2-1-1 for current status in your county.

 Most programs require income at or below 80% Area Median Income (AMI), which varies by county from about $63,000/year for a family of 4 in low-cost states to $115,000/year in high-cost metros.
-You also need documented housing instability (past-due rent notice, eviction filing, or unsafe conditions), demonstrated financial hardship (job loss, unexpected expense, or health crisis), and citizenship or qualified immigration status for at least one household member.
+You also need documented housing instability (past-due rent notice, eviction filing, or unsafe conditions) and demonstrated financial hardship (job loss, unexpected expense, or health crisis).
+Immigration status is generally NOT a barrier; federal ERA did not require citizenship and Treasury directed grantees not to impose one.

 The single best step is calling 2-1-1, a free confidential nationwide service that maintains a live database of currently-funded programs in your county and can warm-transfer you to agencies taking applications today.
-Available 24/7 in most states with translation in 180+ languages.
+Available 24/7 in most states with translation in 150+ languages through phone interpretation.
 You can also dial 2-1-1, text your ZIP to 898211, or visit 211.org.
 The CFPB also maintains a national rental assistance tool at consumerfinance.gov.

 It depends on the program.
 Some state ERA programs require landlord participation (signing a W-9 and a contract waiving late fees) before issuing payment.
 Others pay regardless of landlord cooperation, sometimes mailing the check directly to the property management address.
 If your landlord refuses to cooperate, ask the rental assistance agency about their tenant-direct payment option.
 Some programs use it specifically for landlord-non-cooperative cases.

-Photo ID for the lease holder, Social Security cards for everyone in the household, current signed lease, past-due rent notice or eviction summons or letter from landlord stating amount past due, last 30-60 days of pay stubs or proof of unemployment, bank statements for past 60 days, proof of hardship (job loss letter, medical bill, etc.), and your landlord's W-9 and contact information.
+Photo ID for the lease holder, Social Security cards for household members (if available; many programs do not require an SSN for every member to protect mixed-status families), current signed lease, past-due rent notice or eviction summons, last 30-60 days of pay stubs or proof of unemployment, bank statements for past 60 days, proof of hardship, and your landlord's W-9 and contact information.
 If you do not have a current written lease, ask your landlord for a rental verification letter on letterhead.

-Most county courts now operate Eviction Diversion Programs (EDPs) that pause eviction cases while you and your landlord try mediation.
+Many county courts (not all) operate Eviction Diversion Programs (EDPs) that pause eviction cases while you and your landlord try mediation.
 The court typically connects you with on-site rental assistance agencies who can fund up to 12 months of arrears in exchange for the landlord dropping the eviction.
 Ask the courthouse clerk for the eviction diversion or mediation desk when you arrive.
 Even if you have already missed your hearing, many courts allow late entry into mediation.

 No. Self-help eviction (lockouts) is illegal in every state.
 Your landlord cannot legally lock you out, shut off your utilities, or remove your belongings without going through eviction court.
-Most states require 14 to 30 days of written notice before an eviction can be filed, and some states require 60 to 90 days for non-payment evictions.
+For non-payment of rent, most states require only a short notice (typically 3 to 14 days; for example 3 days in California and Texas, 14 days in Massachusetts and New York) before an eviction can be filed.
+Longer 30-, 60-, or 90-day notices usually apply only to no-fault terminations.
 If your landlord locks you out, call the police immediately and contact your state Legal Aid office.

 Most state ERA and large nonprofit programs cap income at 80% AMI.
-If you are over, try Catholic Charities (often 200% FPL), St. Vincent de Paul (case-by-case at parish discretion), Modest Needs grants (case-by-case crisis evaluation, no strict income cap), and your local Salvation Army corps (case-by-case, often no published cap).
+If you are over, try Catholic Charities (often 200% FPL), St. Vincent de Paul (case-by-case at parish discretion), Modest Needs grants (working households only, case-by-case crisis evaluation), and your local Salvation Army corps (case-by-case, gap-funding model).
 Court diversion programs usually have no income cap because they are tied to the eviction itself, not to a means test.

 Five steps.
 First, apply for ongoing federal benefits (SNAP, Medicaid, LIHEAP, TANF) which take 30-45 days but free up cash.
 Second, negotiate directly with your landlord with a partial payment plus written payment plan.
-Third, apply for a Modest Needs grant ($400-$1,250).
-Fourth, file for emergency shelter through your county; every county must provide shelter for families with children.
+Third, apply for a Modest Needs grant ($750-$1,250) if at least one household adult is employed.
+Fourth, call your county's emergency shelter intake line; only New York City, Massachusetts, and Washington, D.C. have an enforceable right to shelter, but many counties run shelter or rapid-rehousing programs for families with children.
 Fifth, apply for Section 8 and public housing waitlists for long-term help.
 Free Legal Aid representation is often the difference between staying housed and lockout.

 Sources